 Double-takes at astronomical gas prices are very common these days.
 With no cooling-off in sight, finding a cost-friendly alternative to driving a car is a MUST this Summer!
 Lucky for you, electric bikes are the answer to all your gas pump woes.
 With more Americans going green and looking to save in the process, states and cities are stepping up with tax credits and e-bike rebates to help consumers save EVEN MORE when purchasing a new e-bike.
-Check out our updated 2022 guide to the electric bike rebates and tax credits currently offered in your area!
+Check out our updated 2022 guide to the electric bike rebates and tax credits currently offered for how to claim e bike tax credit in your area!

 California Statewide: The California Bicycle Coalition recently received a $10 million grant to create California’s E-Bike Affordability Program.
 CalBike is working with the California Air Resources Board and expects the program to help 10,000 Californians purchase e-bikes starting in late 2022.
 Learn more.